afaraone/CV/README.md

 ## Andres Faraone-Pirie
-I’m a full stack junior developer with experience in Ruby and Javascript.
+I’m a full stack junior developer and recent Makers Academy graduate.
+As a teacher and a language-learner, I love learning new things and helping others do the same.
+I’m looking for a job where I can grow as a developer, gain hands-on experience and contribute to the team.

 ## Skills